vercel/next.js/errors/invalid-dynamic-suspense.md

 #### Why This Error Occurred

-- You are using a React version older than 18 with `{ suspense: true }`.
+- You are using `{ suspense: true }` with React version older than 18.
 - You are using `{ suspense: true, ssr: false }`.

 #### Possible Ways to Fix It